 Yes, but not really.
 Here's how.

-"Can SOLIDWORKS run on a Mac?" is a question we get all the time.
+"Can SOLIDWORKS run on a Mac?" or "Does SOLIDWORKS work on a Mac" are questions we get all the time.
 Unfortunately, the answer is no, it does not run natively on a Mac.
 It can only be installed on a Windows environment.
 So, the question then becomes "How can I run SOLIDWORKS on a Mac and how well does it perform?"
 Let's talk about how to get SOLIDWORKS running on your Mac and what you can expect in terms of performance with this kind of set up.

 SOLIDWORKS System Requirements